-What Is It Like Playing Drums in a Band?
+What’s It Like Playing Drums in a Band?

-SKF NOTE: Last night a new friend, a non-musician, asked me two drum questions: Can you explain what it’s like playing drums in a band?
+Can you explain what it’s like playing drums in a band?
 Does music need drums?

-I gave her non-technical answers.
-Here’s what I said:
+I answered with non-technical language.
+I said:

 Next time you’re listening to your favorite music — rock, jazz, blues, country — imagine how it sounds without drums.
 If you can, that’s a quick way of answering your second question.
 Technically, most music doesn’t need drums: Solo pianists and guitarists.
 Duets.
 String trios and quartets.
 Folk singers.
 A cappella groups.

 What is it like playing drums in a band?
-Well, when the other members of the band can keep good time on their own.
-When they can play songs tight together without the drummer — that makes the drummer’s job much easier, more enjoyable.
+Well, when the other members of the band can keep good time on their own, when they can play songs tight together without the drummer — that makes the drummer’s job much easier, more enjoyable.

 Have you ever driven a car with steering that pulls persistently right or left?
 Keeping a car like that in the center of the driving lane is what drumming feels like when one or more band members has a serious problem keeping time.

-end
+end –=

 About Scott K Fish